aquasecurity/tfsec/docs/checks/aws/iam/set-max-password-age.md

 title: IAM Password policy should have expiry less than or equal to 90 days.
 ---

+# IAM Password policy should have expiry less than or equal to 90 days.

 ### Default Severity: <span class="severity medium">medium</span>

 ### Explanation